-In 2022, the national average for % of SEND children was 16.5%.
+In 2023, the national average for children with SEND was 13%.
 We use this as a comparator to challenge each school on their SEND register.
-Questions are asked if the school's % varies significantly from the national average.
+Questions are asked if the school's percentage varies significantly from the national average.
 The main aim for a school's register is to be accurate and cater for every child's needs.
 The Principal and SEND Coordinator of each school are responsible for ensuring that the census information is 100% accurate.
 Ofsted will use this information when they inspect schools.